vking34/vking34/README.md

 ## I am a software engineer, music lover and film lover from 🇻🇳

-- 🌱 I’m currently learning Recommendation Framework, Event-Driven Architecture ...
+- 🌱 I’m currently developing a Software Egnineering Class called [Ronin Engineer](https://www.facebook.com/profile.php?id=100095333061256)
+- 🌱 I'm contributing to [System Design VN](https://www.facebook.com/groups/systemdesign.vn) community
 - 👯 I’m looking to collaborate with good developers.
-- 🥅 2021 Goals:
-    - Learn more about software architect.
-    - Design a system with relibility, high availibility, durability.
-    - Contribute to another Open Source project.
 - ⚡ Fun facts:
     - I know i am not talented in music.
 But I love to make music so I'm still trying.
     - I love to watch classic films in 40-60s.
 For instance, Casablanca (1942), Rashomon (1950), Some Like It Hot (1959), Psycho (1960), ...